msaqib25/playbook/README.md

 You should never have to guess what we do, what we expect from you, or how to do certain things.

-Through our playbook, we try to practically answer tactical questions and provide some directions - enough to help you navigate the chaos successfully.
+Through our playbook, we try to practically answer tactical questions and provide directions - enough to help you navigate the chaos successfully.

 We are constantly evolving as a company.
 This playbook evolves with with us.
 If you see anything that is different from what you read, let us know.
 It is important that we either change or course correct. **Ignoring or saying 'that's how it is' is not our style.
 Help us become better.**